hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 - No header
 - Format UTF-8, carriage return “\n”.

-Launch data preparation with the following Terminal command. `prepare_data.py` assumes that you are at the root folder of that repository and that you have extract the yahoo corpus into the `yahoo_answers_csv` directory.
+Launch data preparation with the following Terminal command. `prepare_data.py` assumes that you are at the root folder of that repository and that you have extracted the Yahoo corpus into the `yahoo_answers_csv` directory.

 ```shell
 $> ./prepare_data.py
 ```

-This script is tied to the yahoo corpus and leverage the [pandas](https://pandas.pydata.org/) library to format the training and testing datasets to match Amazon Comprehend expectations described above.
+This script is tied to the Yahoo corpus and leverage the [pandas](https://pandas.pydata.org/) library to format the training and testing datasets to match Amazon Comprehend expectations described above.

 Note 💡: for the moment, we encode comma characters in sentences with the equivalent HTML encoding: '&#44;'.
-May a better escaping exist, I did not found it in the documentation.
+May a better escaping exist, I did not find it in the documentation.
 Between double quotes doesn’t work, ‘\,’ doesn’t work neither.
 I opened an [issue](https://github.com/awsdocs/amazon-comprehend-developer-guide/issues/18) on the Comprehend documentation to get the recommended approach.

 ### Uploading the data